 Set up Dynamics 365 (online) to use SharePoint Online

-When you use SharePoint Online with Dynamics 365 (online), you can:
+When you use Microsoft SharePoint Online with Microsoft Dynamics 365 (online), you can:

-Create, upload, view, and delete documents stored in SharePoint from within Dynamics 365.
+Create, upload, view, and delete documents stored in SharePoint from within Microsoft Dynamics 365.

-Enable non-Dynamics 365 users, such as customers who want to review a bid, to directly access the SharePoint documents, provided they have the appropriate permissions.
+Enable non-Microsoft Dynamics 365 users, such as customers who want to review a bid, to directly access the SharePoint documents, provided they have the appropriate permissions.

 This topic is for organizations who wish to deploy for the first time or upgrade to server-based SharePoint integration.
 After you enable server-based SharePoint integration, you can’t revert to the previous client-based authentication method.